 - Undergraduate students who are re-starting on a different course;

-- Any student who applied for their current Tier 4 visa on or after 6 April 2016 and is downgrading, for example, from MEng (RQF Level 7) to BEng (RQF Level 6), or PhD (RQF Level 8) to MPhil (RQF Level 7) (PhD students who choose to exit with a MPhil qualification either before or after submitting their thesis should make an appointment to meet with an adviser in the Immigration Service team before making the course transfer request).
+- Any student who applied for their current Student (or Tier 4) visa on or after 6 April 2016 and is downgrading, for example, from MEng (RQF Level 7) to BEng (RQF Level 6), or PhD (RQF Level 8) to MPhil (RQF Level 7) (PhD students who choose to exit with a MPhil qualification either before or after submitting their thesis should make an appointment to meet with an adviser in the Immigration Service team before making the course transfer request).

 - Postgraduate students who wish to change course before completion, and are unable to demonstrate that the new course is either related to the last course completed in the UK (NOT the course they are currently enrolled on) or that the two courses combined support their genuine career aspirations.